 (Post-Diploma) 4 years, 120 credits

-GPRC Graduates with a Diploma in Computer Systems Technology may receive a maximum of 60 transfer credits toward this 120 credit degree.
+GPRC graduates with a Diploma in Computer Systems Technology may receive a maximum of 60 transfer credits toward this 120-credit degree.
 In addition to completing the degree directly with Athabasca University, you have an option to take a number of courses in a classroom setting at GPRC.
 This degree program is a unique collaborative between Athabasca University and Grande Prairie Regional College.
-See Computer and Information Systems section for details.
+See the Computer and Information Systems program for details.

 Year one and two, 60 credits